 In this Howto I'd like to show how you can download updates automatically and receive notifications when they're available on your debian-based system.

-All the debian repositories, apt-get uses are normally listed in this file:
+All the debian repositories, apt-get uses are normally listed in the file: /etc/apt/sources.list

 The current list of updates can be downloaded using: